yearn/yearn-vaults-v3/TECH_SPEC.md

 1. max_loss: The amount in basis points that the withdrawer will accept as a loss.
 I.E. 100 = 1% loss accepted.
 2. strategies: This is an array of strategies to use as the withdrawal queue instead of the default queue.

+* `maxWithdraw` and `maxRedeem` also come with both of these optional parameters to get the most exact amounts.

 ### Shutdown mode
 In the case the current roles stop fulfilling their responsibilities or something else happens, the EMERGENCY_MANAGER can shutdown the vault.